Do the math on "bucks" deals from retailers

 So it will take some savvy -- reading the fine print and doing the math -- to really come out ahead with these customer retention programs.
 Retail analyst Ken Perkins, who operates Retail Metrics Inc., says it’s going to become more common for stores to offer these cash-value teasers.

-Higher-end retailers like Bloomingdales‘s, Saks Fifth Avenue and Nordstrom are also dangling bonus dollars in front of their customers and tying them to store credit cards, according to Mary Delk, director in the retail practice of the consultancy Deloitte LLP in Charlotte, North Carolina.
+Higher-end retailers like Bloomingdale‘s, Saks Fifth Avenue and Nordstrom are also dangling bonus dollars in front of their customers and tying them to store credit cards, says Mary Delk, director in the retail practice of the consultancy Deloitte LLP in Charlotte, North Carolina.

 For instance, a recent Saks promotion offered a $25 gift card for purchases of $250-$499, increasing the reward to $35 if a Saks card was used.
 It offered a gift card of up to $450 for spending $3,000 or more, and $700 if you charged $3,000 on their card -- a store credit worth 23 percent of their purchase.